rbisdorff/Digraph3/docSphinx/tutorial.rst

     Park          1.0     90       30       100      90       70       0        80
    ============= ======== ======== ======== ======== ======== ======== ======== ========

-Except the costs, all other criteria admit for grading a qualitative satisfaction scale from 0% (worst) to 100% (best).
+Except the *Costs* criterion, all other criteria admit for grading a qualitative satisfaction scale from 0% (worst) to 100% (best).
 We may thus notice that site *A* is the most expensive, but also 100% satisfying the *Proximity* as well as the  *Standing* criterion.
 Whereas the site *C* is the cheapest one; providing however no satisfaction at all on both the *Standing* and the *Working Space* criteria.

 All qualitative criteria, supporting their respective objective, are considered to be *equi-significant* (weights = 1.0).
 As a consequence, the three objectives are considered *equally important* (total weight = 3.0 each).